Are you doing that COVID test wrong? Experts debate where to stick swab - NewsBreak

 Dr. Bob Wachter, the chair of medicine of the University of California, San Francisco’s medical school, shared one such anecdote Saturday .
 Wachter’s 28-year-old son was sick with COVID symptoms, he said, so Wachter went over to give him a test.

 “Local pharmacies were all out of rapid tests, but I had one set stashed away.
 He came outside (I wore an N95) & we ran it, w/ a nasal swab.
-It was negative,” Wachter tweeted.Pfizer CEO predicts omicron vaccine will be ready in March
+It was negative,” Wachter tweeted.Home COVID tests to be covered by insurers starting Saturday

 “I wondered if he’d be an example of the newly reported problems with false-negative rapid tests in the first days of an Omicron infection,” the doctor continued.